Scaling and Population Loss in Mexican Urban Centres: Results

-{ Equation \eqref{eq:L_factors} contributes in two ways to understanding expansion, an exponential term that depends only on the elapsed time $e^{\alpha\Delta t}$, and a power law term that depends on population growth $(\pop(t_j)/\pop(t_i))^\beta$, but not on time.
-The exponential term captures the city's expansion due to \textit{intensive} factors, i.e., factors that are not related to population growth, e.g., housing relocation choices responding to job location dynamics.
-The power law term captures expansion driven by population growth, i.e., \textit{extensive} processes.
-A positive and statistically significant $\alpha$ exponent means that distances in a city have increased over time, even in the absence of population growth.
-The estimated value of $\alpha$ corresponds to a displacement of 6 meters outside the city centre per year and per kilometre.
-That means that a location in the population distribution in some city that is 10 kilometres away from the centre in 1990 will be within 11.8 kilometres by 2020. }
+A positive and statistically significant $\alpha$ exponent means that distances in a city increase over time, even in the absence of population growth.
+The estimated value of $\alpha$ corresponds to a displacement of 6 m outside the city centre per year and per km.
+This means that a location in the population distribution of some city that is 10 km from the centre in 1990 will be 11.8 km from the centre by 2020 in the absence of population growth.
+We tested the possibility of $\alpha=0$, (a model without an intercept).
+However, this is rejected (using an F-test), with a reduced $R^2 = 0.78$. }

+{ Model \eqref{eq:L_factors} captures different dynamics with varying values of $\alpha$ and $\beta$.
+Since different sets of cities (e.g., in other countries) may exhibit different exponents, a discussion of these dynamics is warranted and presented in Supplementary Note 6, along with a possible connection to diffusion in physical systems. }